Next Start

 Tasks that were impossible years ago are now easy thanks to CNC machining.
 CNC machines are computer-controlled machines used in the manufacturing industry to achieve efficiency, accuracy and consistency.

-Training to become a CNC machinist at Universal Technical Institute’s NASCAR Technical Institute campus doesn’t look like your traditional college education.85 Rather, it’s an “intensive immersion,” as CNC instructor Craig Hibdon says, meaning students dive in with hands-on training to develop meaningful skills applicable to a variety of careers.
+Training to become a CNC machinist at UTI’s Mooresville campus doesn’t look like your traditional college education.1 Rather, it’s an “intensive immersion,” as CNC instructor Craig Hibdon says, meaning students dive in with hands-on training to develop meaningful skills applicable to a variety of careers.
+The CNC courses cover topics such as precision measurement, blueprint reading and multi-axis milling, giving students a solid foundation to enter the field with confidence.

 One of the most common types of CNC machines, a CNC mill utilizes computer controls to cut various materials.
 Mills can translate specific programs of numbers and letters to move the spindle in several ways.